-- Execute MOVDQ instructions to read the saved contents of each XMM registers from memory to XMM registers. - Execute a LDMXCSR instruction to restore the state of the MXCSR register from memory.
+Execute MOVDQ instructions to read the saved contents of each XMM registers from memory to XMM registers.
+Execute a LDMXCSR instruction to restore the state of the MXCSR register from memory.

-12.4 SAVING THE SSE/SSE2/SSE3/SSSE3 STATE ON TASK OR CONTEXT SWITCHES method for saving and restoring this state.
-See Section 12.3, "Saving and Restoring the SSE/SSE3/SSE3/SSE3 State."
+12.4 SAVING THE SSE/SSE2/SSE3/SSE3/SSE4 STATE ON TASK OR CONTEXT SWITCHES

+When switching from one task or context to another, it is often necessary to save the SSE/SSE2/SSE3/SSSE4 state.
+FXSAVE and FXRSTOR instructions provide a simple method for saving and restoring this state.
+See Section 12.3, "Saving and Restoring the SSE/SSE2/SSE3/SSSE3/SSE4 State."
 These instructions offer the added benefit of saving x87 FPU and MMX state as well.